liviux/k8s-cluster-oci-rpi4/README.md

 # 1. OCI

-This section is for the OCI part of the cluster.
+This section is for the Oracle Cloud Infrastructure (OCI) part of the cluster.

 ## Requirements